What changes were made to the EB-5 program in 2022?

 How many EB-5 visas may be issued per year?

 There are 10,000 EB-5 visas available to qualified foreigners each year.
 This includes visas for principal applicants and dependent family members (spouse, unmarried children under 21).

-If I am already in the US on a work visa, is it necessary to return to my home country in order to obtain an EB-5 visa or permanent residence?
+If I am already in the US on a nonimmigrant visa, is it necessary to return to my home country in order to obtain an EB-5 visa or permanent residence?

 No. In order to obtain permanent residence in the US under the EB-5 program, you do not need to return to the country of your citizenship.
-You and the members of your family may apply to adjust status while in the United States.
-However, there is no concurrent filing of the EB-5 I-526 petition with an application to adjust status, i.e., it is necessary to have the EB-5 petition approved first, and only then can an application to adjust status be submitted.
+In many cases, you and the members of your family may apply to adjust status while in the United States.

 What is the minimum investment required for the EB-5 program?

 An investment of at least $1,050,000 is required.
 If the investment is made in a targeted employment area, the minimum requirement is $800,000.